ZYKLOBS/SREC-nll-entropy/README.md

 I created this video to show you how to get this Repo to run in case you need help or like videos more: TODO HIER LINK EINFUEGEN ZU VIDEO
 I would suggest if you use this repo to listen to the remarks at the end of the video, even if you already installed SReC.

-If you want to read up on details, you may refer to my thesis: https://github.com/ZYKLOBS/Bachelor-Thesis If you need help on how to handle the .pt data, you may refer to this (admittedly rushed) implementation I used for my thesis: https://github.com/ZYKLOBS/zero-shot-detection-bsc-reference
+If you want to read up on details, you may refer to my thesis: https://github.com/ZYKLOBS/Bachelor-Thesis <br>
+If you need help on how to handle the .pt data, you may refer to this (admittedly rushed) implementation I used for my thesis: https://github.com/ZYKLOBS/zero-shot-detection-bsc-reference